08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 The organizational culture at XPRESS is dynamic, with a strong emphasis on collaboration and resource accessibility, which supports a productive work environment.
 However, the company faces challenges such as high turnover and a lack of remote work flexibility.
 Management practices often lean towards micromanagement, and there are noticeable gaps in cultural sensitivity, particularly regarding local customs and holidays.
 These issues can impact employee morale and the overall workplace atmosphere.

 # Cebuana Lhuillier
-* salary range is around
+* what is your expected salary?
+I've personally done some research on roles similar to the data analyst role in your company and  the salary range I'm comfortable in disclosing is around 20000/month to 25000/month, but in order to say the exact amount I will have to learn more about the tasks I will have to do on a daily basis and from there gauge my own performance and the value I give back as it will determine further a reasonable expectation for my salary

-do you have any more questions for us?
+* do you have any more questions for us?
 - "how's it like working there?"
-- "I really learned alot from the company but I'm curious would there be some advice or feedback you could give for applicants such as myself on what I could improve more on should I potentially have a chance to work here?"
+- "I really learned alot from the company but I'm curious would there be some advice or feedback you could give for applicants such as myself on what I could improve more on should I potentially have a chance to work here?": work on being able to deliver your work experience in a concise manner e.g. saying what you did and what technologies you used to do whaht you did

 # Accenture
-* salar yrange for ASWE is 20000 to 25000 per month
+* salary range for ASWE is 20000 to 25000 per month

 # Plan